Figure out beforehand that why student pilots quit flying without getting a certificate.

 As a newbie in the industry, you may not have any idea of how flight schools promote to get more students.

-They don’t tell you about the extra money that you will have to pay in case you cannot acquire your license within the required hours.
+They will not tell you about the extra money that you might have to pay if you require more flying hours to acquire your license.